Hat Head, New South Wales

-Hat Head is a coastal town on the mid-northern coast of New South Wales, 459 kilometres north of Sydney, Australia, and in the Hat Head National Park.
-At the time of the 2011 census, Hat Head had a population of 326 people.
+Hat Head is a coastal town on the Mid North Coast of New South Wales, 459 kilometres north of Sydney, and in the Hat Head National Park.
+At the time of the 2021 census, Hat Head had a population of 365 people.

 Straight Street is the main street and is below sea level; however it has been many years since any flood activity invaded the village.
 A flood gate has effectively halted any freshwater flowing along Korogoro Creek from its source at the Swan Pool wetland, to its mouth at Hat Head.
 As a result, the creek suffers increasingly from sedimentation and will benefit from periodic opening of the installed floodgates during small flood events.

 Part of the Kempsey Shire, Hat Head is a semi-isolated coastal location.
 It is predominantly a fishing village and tourist fishing resort.
 Approximately 350 permanent residents live on sand-based land mass surrounded by a national park and water — little, if any, land remains for new building — and property values are as much as fourfold higher compared to the balance of Kempsey Shire.
 It is a much sought-after location providing unique residential conditions.

 Hat Head has good community facilities such as a library with internet access as part of the Nicholl Community Centre, a tiny church, tennis courts, covered children's playground, and disabled access to a beach viewing platform.